-Entry to the LLB Honours pathway is not automatic and will be by application.
+Entry to the Law Honours pathway is competitive and occurs by application.
 Applications are made towards the end of your penultimate year.
-With a timely application, you will be able to complete your program with Honours without extending the original end date for your studies.
+With a timely application, you will be able to complete the Honours program without extending the original end date for your LLB studies.

-An application for the LLB Honours pathway must include:
+An application for the Law Honours pathway must include:

 - The proposed title (up to 20 words)

 - A summary of the proposed research, including proposed methodologies and methods (up to 400 words).

 * If you have a GPA of at least 5.75 you may apply to the Law School Honours Coordinator for entry to the program.
 You will need to attach a statement of up to 250 words to your application, outlining your ability to successfully complete an honours research project, based upon demonstrated ability in academic writing (or other evidence of high level research and writing).